+Continuous assessment: 20%

 Oral examination: 30%

-Continuous assessment: 30%

 Note: The language modules GR236 and GR237 are the key components of this degree.
 Successful graduates of our programme must have achieved a specific level of language competency and MUST have passed at a minimum of 40% in the 1st or 2nd sitting.